 Here – your liability is £7.20 which is the amount you will need to pay if your bet loses.
 Your potential profit is £9.80, which is your winnings minus that two percent commission.

 Want to improve your betting skillset?
-We bring you the best betting exchange sites sports betting guides and expert winning strategies across the most popular markets and sports.
-So be sure to check out the following articles that form part of our betting exchange academy and are designed to help punters with placing bets online.
+We bring you the best betting exchange guides and expert strategies across the most popular markets and sports.
+So be sure to check out the following articles below.
+They form part of our betting exchange academy and are designed to help punters with placing bets online.

 If you’re serious about betting, then using a betting exchange is a must.
-Some betting exchanges offer markets that are not available with many sportsbooks, such as a variety of Asian Handicap markets, while there’s no risk of being restricted, as by their nature, exchanges encourage winners.
+Some betting exchanges offer markets that are not available with many sportsbooks.
+Such as Asian Handicap markets, while there’s no risk of being restricted, as by their nature, exchanges encourage winners.
 We hope by reading this article you’ve had any questions about a betting exchange explained.

 Trading opportunities and the ability to lay bets as opposed to just backing are other reasons as to why a punter would have at least one exchange account.
 There are fewer betting exchanges than traditional sportsbooks, but the choice can still be a tough one.
-So, which is the best betting exchange?
-After much deliberation, we arrived at the conclusion that Betfair, generally considered the king of exchange betting sites, is the best exchange in terms of overall quality, though both Smarkets and betdaq are viable alternatives, especially when it comes to low commission rates.
+So what makes a good betting exchange?
+In short, the one that offers you the markets and bets you are most interested in, to the best odds and the lowest commission rates.

 In exchange betting, a back bet is simply where you bet to win.
 For example, in football, you can back either side to win the match.
 Similarly, on a betting exchange, to back is like to buy on the stock exchange.
 You can back something to happen at a certain price, much like you would buy stock at a certain price.